pygame-community/pygame-geometry/docs/circle.rst

         | :sl:`returns a copy of the circle`
         | :sg:`copy() -> Circle`

-        Returns a new `Circle` having the same position and radius as the original.
+        The `copy` method returns a new `Circle` object having the same position and radius as the original `Circle` object.
+The function takes no arguments and returns the new `Circle` object.

       .. ## Circle.copy ##